jenlee-tech/FinalAPI_LittleLemon/readme.md

 ## Project Overview:

-This is an interesting project involving creating an API for the Little Lemon Restaurant.
+This is an interesting project involving the creation of an API for the Little Lemon Restaurant.

 ## Important: